blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/hayabusa.md

 >
 >(include all rules)

-- Make sure to select the 5th options using arrows **Up** and **Down** and press **Enter** when the 5th option is highlighted
+Make sure to select the 5th options using arrows **Up** and **Down** and press **Enter** when the 5th option is highlighted.
 <img width="982" height="155" alt="image" src="https://github.com/user-attachments/assets/beb3d813-4521-48e0-9961-5877b6cfa94c" />

-- Also select everything that is selected down below
+Also select everything that is selected down below:
 <img width="467" height="92" alt="image" src="https://github.com/user-attachments/assets/c771bdaa-edb8-4156-8e20-95f047b658ad" />

 <img width="951" height="1086" alt="image" src="https://github.com/user-attachments/assets/254078ea-bae1-470e-bbdd-e73831ad1486" />

-Immediately we can see some really telling information, we got hits on 555 out of 565 events, 7 of them being critical alerts indicating a 'Sticky Key' type backdoor.
+Immediately we can see some really telling information.
+We have hits on 555 out of 565 events, 7 of them being critical alerts indicating a 'Sticky Key' type backdoor.
 There are also 49 'high' priority alerts.

 Let's dig deeper